Your favorite study abroad photo could be a winner!

-Participants must be current or past SJC students, and the photo must have been taken during an SJC international experience — whether in program led by faculty, SJC exchange programs, or other academic programs.
+Participants must be current or past St. Joseph's University students, and the photo must have been taken during a St. Joseph's University international experience — whether in program led by faculty, exchange programs, or other academic programs.
 Along with the photo, students must submit a narrative of not more than 50 words that connects the photo to the international experience and explains why the image holds meaning for the student.

 Number of Entries

 An individual may submit a maximum of two photos, each with a unique accompanying 50-word narrative.

 Submit your photographs by Friday, October 5, 2018.